Meta-AF: Meta-Learning for Adaptive Filters: Dereverberation Ablation

 \subsubsection{Overall and Temporal Performance}

-As shown in~\fref{fig:wpeall}, Meta-WPE~(blue, solid) scores strongly on $\operatorname{SRR}$, where our single-channel Meta-WPE model scores better than $4$ and $8$ channel NARA-WPE~(green, dotted) models.
+As shown in~\fref{fig:wpeall}, Meta-WPE~(blue, solid) scores strongly on $\operatorname{SRR}$, where our single-channel Meta-WPE model scores better than $4$ and $8$ channel NARA-WPE~(red, dotted) models.
 However, as shown by $\operatorname{STOI}$, the perceptual quality is poor.
-While Meta-WPE is solving the prediction more rapidly, as seen in segmental $\operatorname{SRR}$, it is not doing so in a perceptual pleasing manner.
-This issue is known for WPE based dereverberation and studied in~\cite{wung2020robust}, where a variety of regularization tools are required to align the optimization objective with perceptually pleasing processing.
-We re-ran these experiments with a buffer of size $B=10$ as well as with larger and smaller optimizer network capacity and found this trend was consistent.
-As a result, we conclude our approach is very effectively improving the online optimization of the target loss, but the loss itself needs to be changed to better align with perception.
+While Meta-WPE is solving the prediction more rapidly, as shown by segmental $\operatorname{SRR}$, it is not doing so in a perceptual pleasing manner.
+Previous studies~\cite{jukic2016adaptive, wung2020robust} have also encountered this phenomenon, and propose a variety of regularization tools to align the instantaneous optimization objective with perceptually pleasing processing.
+We re-ran these experiments with a buffer of size $B=10$ as well as with larger and smaller optimizer network capacities and found this trend was consistent.
+As a result, we conclude our approach is very effectively improving the online optimization of the target loss, but the instantaneous loss itself needs to be changed to better align with perception.